alchemyplatform/alchemy-web3/README.md

   with a lower likelihood, for outgoing requests to be lost, so you should still have error handling as with any network request.

-## Alchemy Higher Level API
+## Alchemy's Enhanced API

-The produced client also grants easy access to Alchemy's [higher level API](https://docs.alchemyapi.io/docs/higher-level-api).
+The produced client also grants easy access to Alchemy's [enhanced API](https://docs.alchemyapi.io/docs/enhanced-api).

 ### `web3.alchemy.getTokenAllowance({contract, owner, spender})`